Rome & Tuscany, Italy in 4 days

 Food Scene: Pizza, pasta, gelato, wine.. all of our favorite things!
 We had a lot of Cacio e Pepe, grew to love artichokes, and took every opportunity to have as much pizza as we possibly could fit into our tummies.
 Wine is about 5 EUROS a glass and they also have a cool craft beer scene.
 The Romans eat relatively late and have apertivo, sort of like a happy hour, before dinner around 6-7PM.
 For about 10 EUROS, you choose a drink and then you can eat as much as you want from spread of small bites they set up at the bar.
 YES THIS IS REAL!!!

-Tips: We were told there is a no tipping culture in Rome but we still tipped a little bit sometimes and rounded to the nearest dollar.
+Tips: We were told that 15-20% tips were not expected in Rome.
+We weren’t sure but we still tipped a little bit sometimes and rounded to the nearest dollar.

 After landing, we took the Leonardo Express train from Fiucimo Airport to Termini Station and then walked about 15 minutes to our Air B n B, which was located in the neighborhood called Monti.
 Monti was a great area to stay in- lots of restaurants, bars, and close to public transportation.
 Of course we had to make our first meal in Italy…PASTA!!!